 - Safely disposing of spilled chemicals and clean-up materials, rags and utensils.

-Once you have developed your policies and procedures they need to be issued to workers and refined according to their feedback.
-Workers, contractors and supervisors will all require training.
+When you reach the last stage of writing your operating procedures, it’s time to call in your teams.
+Once you have developed your policies and procedures, they’ll need to be issued to workers and refined according to their feedback.

 - Including the procedure in job descriptions.